inca-viewer/inca/README.md

 Written in a simple scripting languages - Java & AutoHotkey<br>
 If it's not exactly what you want, change it.
 It re-compiles in under a second<br>
-You don't need to be a programmer and it's really easy to customize.<br>
+You don't need to be a programmer to experiment a bit.<br>
-Just snip out the bits you don't like and write any features you want.<br>
-Edit and Compile the program within browser - no IDE needed<br>

 # Usage

 Long click
-- on selected text - searches your media for matches
+- on selected text - finds media

 Right click slide gesture
 - volume control

 Middle click
-- show 6 x 6 thumb sheet
+- next media (long click - previous)

 Back click
-- in media - exit
+- if playing - exit
-- in tab - clear selection, top of page
+- else clear selection, page top

 <br><br>Supports rotated screen & osk onscreen keyboard<br>
 long press on any text for osk, back click or enter to close<br>